shektor/how-to-pytest/README.md

 > cd how-to-pytest

 # It is generally recommended to install packages in a virtual environment but is optional
-> python -m venv env
+> python3 -m venv env
 > . env/bin/activate

 > pip install -r requirements.txt